Stick (SMAW)

 Applications

-- Structural steel beams and columns
+- Structural steel connections and brackets

-- Heavy equipment and loader frames
+- Heavy equipment repair welds

 When to Choose Stick (SMAW)